 Dr. Josh Switkes

-Josh has been working on systems to make driving safer and more efficient for the last 13 years.
-After his work at Stanford University on a variety of vehicle control systems, including guaranteeing safety for lanekeeping assistance and steering wheel haptic feedback, Josh developed production control systems for Volkswagen, Audi, and Tula Technology.
-Josh is also an avid (but amateur) race car driver, cyclist and marathon runner, and is improving his commercial vehicle driving every day.
+Before founding Peloton, Josh developed production control systems for Volkswagen, Audi, and helped pioneer dramatic increases in engine efficiency at startup Tula Technology.
+As a graduate student at Stanford University he worked on a variety of vehicle control systems, including guaranteeing safety for lanekeeping assistance and designing steering wheel haptic feedback.
+Josh is also an avid (but amateur) race car driver, cyclist, and marathon runner, and is improving his commercial vehicle driving every day.

-Josh holds a PhD from Stanford University in Mechanical Engineering.
+Josh holds a Ph.D. from Stanford University in Mechanical Engineering.

-Founder and Chief Innovation Officer
+Founder and Advisor

-Dave Lyons has led the development of some of the worlds most advanced products and systems.
-As employee number 12 and Director of Engineering, he led the development of the powertrain for the Tesla Roadster and was the initial lead of the Tesla Model S. Throughout the 90’s Dave was studio head at IDEO, the world renowned design firm.
+Dave Lyons has led the development of some of the world’s most advanced products and systems.
+As employee number 12 and Director of Engineering, he led the development of the powertrain for the Tesla Roadster and was the initial lead of the Tesla Model S. Throughout the 90’s Dave was studio head at IDEO, the world-renowned design firm.
 Dave has also led engineering for a truck APU maker.

-Founder and VP External Affairs
+External Affairs Manager